lilyso/weather-dashboard/README.md

 ## Room for Improvement

 - Ability to save current weather conditions on the dashboard for at least two cities.
 Currently, only 1 city can be viewed at a time.
-- Ability to see more weather conditions such light cloud, sun shower, light snow, etc. Conditions have been simplified for this project.
+- Ability to see more weather conditions such as light cloud, sun shower, light snow, etc. Conditions have been simplified for this project.
+- Ability to remove a saved search one at a time.
+Currently, only all saved cities can be cleared all at once.

 ## Acknowledgements